lexkendall-lexzoom/dip/README.md

-# BathPass
+# DIP

-BathPass is a directory for bathhouses, contrast bathing, and other wellness facilities.
+DIP is a directory for bathhouses, contrast bathing, and other wellness facilities.

 ## Current state